alexekim/tier1/README.md

 Bluewolf Assignment – Tier 1

-Write a function in the programming language of your choice to solve the following
+Write a function in the programming language of your choice to solve the following problems.

-Each function MUST be accompanied by positive and negative unit tests using a
+Each function MUST be accompanied by positive and negative unit tests using a unit-testing framework.

 i.
 Given an array with 1,000,000 integers between 1 and 1,000,000, one integer is in